The most current information regarding coronavirus in Bali

 What is going on in Bali

-- temporarily (from 17th March to 31st March 2020) seaports on the Gili Islands are closed.
+- temporarily from 17th March 2020 seaports on the Gili Islands are closed.

-- From March 21 to March 30, visits to tourist activities on Nusa Penida are temporarily suspended, while the island remains open for visiting.
+- From March 21 visits to tourist activities on Nusa Penida are temporarily suspended, while the island remains open for visiting.

-- a number of other tourist attractions are also temporarily closed: Ijen volcano, Borobudur, Batur, Uluwatu temple, Lempuyang, rice terraces of Jatiluvih, Goa Gaja caves, Gunung Kavi Tampaksiring complex, Tirta Empul, Sekumpul, Aling-Aling, Kanto Lampo, Kecak in Uluwatu, Melasti.
+- a number of other tourist attractions are also temporarily closed: Ijen volcano, Borobudur, Batur, Uluwatu temple, Lempuyang, rice terraces of Jatiluvih, Goa Gaja caves, Gunung Kavi Tampaksiring complex, Tirta Empul, Sekumpul, Aling-Aling, Kanto Lampo, Kecak in Uluwatu, Melasti, Sanur.

-The general situation on the island is calm: all hotels, restaurants and cafes operate as usual.
-As the Chinese were banned from entering Bali, the island and its sightseeing spots are calm and not crowded.
+The general situation on the island is calm: some cafes and restaurants are quarantined, but still many work.
+As the Chinese were banned from entering Bali, the island are calm and not crowded.
 Many hotels have significantly reduced accommodation prices, which is good news :)

 We are constantly staying in touch, collecting the most relevant information and keeping you posted!